baconjs/bacon.js/README.md

 -------------

 Join patterns are a generalization of the [`zip`](#observable-zip) function.
-While zip synchronizes events from multiple streams pairwse, join patterns allow for implementation of more advanced synchronization patterns.
-Bacon.js uses the [`Bacon.when`](#bacon-when) function to convert a list of synchronization patterns into a resulting eventstream.
+While zip synchronizes events from multiple streams pairwise, join patterns allow for implementation of more advanced synchronization patterns.
+Bacon.js uses the [`Bacon.when`](#bacon-when) function to convert a list of synchronization patterns into a resulting EventStream.

 <a name="bacon-when"></a>
 [`Bacon.when`](#bacon-when "Bacon.when") Consider implementing a game with discrete time ticks.
 We want to